Going Hybrid

 • early registration

-Reference recommendations from CRO, CFC, ICC, and MCE.
+Reference recommendations from CRO, CFC, ICC, and CEE.

 When building your hybrid event program it is helpful to consider the following: